mmtechslv/mmtechslv.github.io/_publications/tutorials/django-oscar-new-app-part-1.md

     {% endblock %}
 {% endraw %}{% endhighlight %}

-In the code above, code we first extend the original Oscar's template.
-Then we only override block `nav_items`  by adding new element to the Oscar's default front-end navigation.
-After restarting the server following front should show up:
+In the code above, we first extend the original Oscar's template.
+Then we override the block `nav_items`  by adding new element to the Oscar's default front-end navigation.
+After restarting the server, following front should show up:
 <p align="center">
   <img width="416" height="195" src="/public/tutorials/django-oscar-new-app/OscarBoutiquesNavBar.png">
 </p>

 ### Template for list of boutiques
-Previously we created a view `BoutiqueListView`, which is responsible to deliver the context with a list of `Boutique` instances to the template `boutique/boutique_list.html`.
+Previously we created a view `BoutiqueListView`, which is responsible for delivering the context with a list of `Boutique` instances to the template `boutique/boutique_list.html`.
 Therefore, we first create an HTML file `/src/templates/boutique/boutique_list.html`.
 Notice that this template file is not placed under `/src/templates/oscar` directory.
-This is because this template is a new template and does not override anything.
+This is because we do not override Oscar's template and merely creating a new custom template.
 However, in our case, it does extend the default Oscar layout template as shown:

 {% highlight html+django %}{% raw %}